bunnhimaybe/1583_SoftwareDesignI/hw6/README.md

 ## Functions

-This class is able to perform the following functions:
+This HugeInteger class is able to perform the following functions:

+- print its value
+- print whether it is negative or not
-- convert a String containing a signed integer to a HugeInteger.
+- convert a signed integer String to a HugeInteger
+- parse a String as a new HugeInteger
+- return a HugeInteger as a String

 ## Sample